-Once I had my Masters I could have moved anywhere in Italy, but ultimately I wanted to stay in Milan.
-Of all Italy’s cities it’s the most international.
+Once I had my Master’s degree I could have moved anywhere in Italy, but ultimately I wanted to stay in Milan.
+Of all Italy’s cities, it’s the most international.
 In 2015 when the World Expo happened, the city just felt like it grew and became more organized.

 Plus, Milan is the fashion capital of Italy, so job opportunities are better here.
 Milan just seemed to fit, the way of life, the culture.
 Also, I love traveling.
 Rome is another option for an international airport in Italy.
 Milan is just so convenient for me to get back to Canada.
 It’s a direct flight.
 Since I travel a lot for work, the airport mattered.”

 Amanda: Before finishing my Master’s program in Milan, I had earned two undergrad degrees at the university in Canada.
 So in my head, I thought of myself as a pretty skilled person, a desirable candidate.

 So, I started applying for jobs thinking ‘I got this, this should be a breeze.’
 That summer I probably applied to over 70 jobs.
 I’m not talking boilerplate, copy-paste, I’m talking rewriting everything every time.
 All the resume keywords.
 All the things!
 I seriously only got two responses, both for internships.

 I was so demoralized, I felt silly.
 I knew how to look for and get jobs in Canada.
 I knew what government jobs back home paid, and I knew I could get a good-paying salary and a job with a future, but I wanted Italy.

 Thankfully, Michelangelo was there.
 He just said “Amanda do it for the experience” and I decided this would have to be my next step.
 So an internship was how I started my career in Italy.
 Six months in they hired me and it became a real job.
 In Italy, it’s standard to never get hired until after you have an internship.